BastilleBSD/bastille/docs/chapters/subcommands/restart.rst

 Restart jail(s).

-Bastille will only restart targeted jail(s) if they are running.
-Jails that are stopped will not be started.
+Bastille will attempt to stop, the start the targetted jail(s).
+If a jail is not running, Bastille will still start it.
+To avoide this, run the restart command with ``-i|--ignore`` to skip any jail(s) that are not running.

 .. code-block:: shell